uguazelli/VeriRevOps/kb.md

 1. **Single-Tenant Infrastructure:** Your own private server space (Docker/Traefik).
 2. **VeriBot (RAG AI):** A custom-trained AI that knows your business inside out.
 3. **Hosted EspoCRM:** A dedicated CRM instance pre-configured to capture leads.
-4. **Chatwoot Platform:** A professional dashboard for your human agents to manage chats.
+4. **Chatwoot Platform:** A professional dashboard for your s to manage chats.
 5. **Audio Intelligence:** The ability to transcribe and summarize client voice notes.

 **Why is this better than ManyChat or Typebot?**